omni-us/jsonargparse/DOCUMENTATION.rst

 that it is a subclass of the given type and that ``init_args`` values correspond to valid arguments to instantiate it.
 After parsing, the config object will include the ``class_path`` and ``init_args`` entries.
-To get a config object with all nested subclasses instantiated, the :meth:`instantiate_classes
+To get a config object with all nested subclasses instantiated, the :meth:`instantiate
-<.ArgumentParser.instantiate_classes>` method is used.
+<.ArgumentParser.instantiate>` method is used.

 In addition to using a class as type hint in signatures, for low level construction of parsers, there are also the methods :meth:`add_class_arguments